tully-t/Sours/README.md

 The conversion of Beautyline and Candy into Sours is still ongoing.
 Please open an issue if you notice where this process could be accelerated.

 ### Contributing
 Icon themes are inevitably a work in progress.
-Please open an issue if you notice any stock or broken icons.
-To make an icon request, leave a comment on Pling.
+Please open an issue if you notice any stock or broken icons, or to make an icon request.

 ### License